 In the modern era, medications, homeopathy, and witchcraftery have been favorite courses of action, ranging from treatments containing opium, morphine, mercury, lead, analgesics and hard alcohol.

 Unfortunately (and frustratingly!), the evidence on how to best deal with teething is “entirely lacking.”
+(WTF?)
 There certainly is no magic bullet, but here’s a run-down of some of the most popular teething remedies used these days, including a few that aren’t recommended.

 Like with most things parenting-related, it will probably take everyone some amount of trial-and-error to see what works best.
 Here goes —

 The Safest Bets for Teething Remedies

 Hands down, the optimal teething remedy involves cold pressure.
 Experts suggest having babies chew on cool, hard objects (stored in the fridge as opposed to the freezer).

 The child gets relief from both the cold temperature (the vasoconstriction decreases inflammation) and from the act of chewing, because it applies pressure to the sore area.